 Legalization, authentication, and notarization are often used interchangeably.
 Whilst they are slightly different they serve a similar purpose and which one you need depends on your documents’ country of origin.
-Almost all of your documents apart from your passport will need to be legalized AND/OR notarized if they do not originate from Vietnam.
+Almost all of your documents apart from your passport will need to be legalized AND/OR notarised if they do not originate from Vietnam.

 This needs to be done by the appropriate agency in the country that the documents originate from or the relevant embassy.
 If you are an Australian, a South African or a martian and your degree is from the UK, then your degree will need to be legalized by a UK authority.

-Instead of legalizing your original documents you can have photocopies legalized instead to keep the original in-tact.
+Instead of legalizing your original documents, you can have photocopies legalized instead to keep the original intact.
 For most of the steps, you will still need to produce your original document along with the copy but only the copy will be stamped/signed.
 A quick note on a middle name(s): Check that all of your documents include your middle name(s).

 My degree does not show my middle name, hence, in the eyes of the Vietnamese government, it’s not clear that the person named on my degree is the same person named in my passport.
 This meant that I had to get an Affirmation (similar to an affidavit) from the British Embassy stating that both names are aliases associated with myself.
 Almost all embassies can provide an affirmation/affidavit for this.